"A GOLDEN FUTURE"

 An alien’s view

-I immigrated to the United Stated from Germany about eight years ago.
+I came to the United Stated from Germany about eight years ago.
 Before I was born, my parents lived as social workers in different countries of Africa.
 Their experience with other cultures had a deep impact on how I was raised.
 And, it shaped my identification as “German” and my view of nationality in general.

 I always felt privileged to be born in one of the so called “first world countries”.
 I was wrapped in a functioning social system, both on family and state level.
 Living in Germany I never missed to vote, I protested for different reasons and discussing politics is common in Germany.
 Still, I never considered myself to be a political person.
 This is just what people do in Germany.
 Show flag for what they believe in or what they think needed to be changed.
 And most of all, for not being silent.
 Silence is the beginning of all evil - as we all know from history.

-We “Germans” grew up with the guilt of Nazi Germany on our shoulders, the killing of six million Jews, along with a high number of political opponents, homosexuals, Roma and disabled people.
+We “Germans” grew up with the guilt of Nazi Germany on our shoulders, the killing of six million Jews, along with a high number of political opponents, homosexuals, Roma, Sinti and disabled people.
 The list is even longer, including the soldiers of the allies who died in battle.
 That Hitler was able to come to power did not happen overnight.
-It was more than a century long process of imperialism, patriotism and strengthening of national thinking combined with supremacy worldview in many countries, resulting in the indescribable human catastrophe of Germany’s National Socialism.
+It was more than a century long process of imperialism, patriotism and strengthening of nationalistic thinking combined with supremacy worldview in many countries, resulting in the indescribable human catastrophe of Germany’s National Socialism.

 After the war, first there was silence in Germany.
 But as a Nation, we started to deal with our guilt openly in different ways.
 One example is that Germany’s National Socialism is a very important topic in school.
 I don’t say that the historical reappraisal in Germany was faultless or that all that needed to be done was done - neither on international nor on national level.
 If that was true, Germany would not have to deal with the upcoming of the right wing like so many other countries all over the world.
 But one thing is true for Germany: We are not silent.
 We remember.
 We learn from our horrible past to work towards a better future.